Tristan Strong Punches a Hole in the Sky: Reception

 Kirkus Reviews, in a starred review, called Tristan Strong "a worthy addition to the diverse array of offerings from Rick Riordan Presents."
 School Library Journal, also in a starred review, said "this debut novel offers a richly realized world, a conversational, breezy style, and a satisfying conclusion that leaves room for sequels."
 Publishers Weekly, in another starred review, called it a "triumphant middle grade debut."
 In a review for The New York Times, John Steves praised Mbalia's plot developments as "powerful and surprising," saying that the author "has a good ear for dialogue."
 The novel was a New York Times best-seller, debuting at No. 8 on the list, and The New York Times named Tristan Strong as one of The 25 Best Children's Books of 2019.
 In addition, the novel was a 2020 Coretta Scott King Award honor book.
 The book received a Children's Africana Book Award (CABA) in 2020, for Best Book for Older Readers.

 Common Sense Media said about the characterization, "Author Kwame Mbalia has created a highly likable main character in Tristan, who's at first reluctant to be enmeshed in the magical battles but gradually accepts that his help is crucial to the cause" and that "Tristan Strong Punches a Hole in the Sky deserves praise for the ways it pays respect to African cultures, displaying their vitality and continuing relevance," complementing the book's diversity and background.
 The review also gave the book a four-star rating out of five.
 A review on Utopia State of Mind said that Tristan Strong Punches a Hole in the Sky "is a story about bravery, grief, and believing in yourself" and "an action packed story that tackles grief, guilt, and the power of stories."
 Rich in Color praised the character of Gum Baby and the humanization of John Henry in the book as opposed to typic folklore in stories.

 Sequels

 The sequel to Tristan Strong Punches a Hole in the Sky, Tristan Strong Destroys the World, was published in October 2020, and continues Tristan's adventure.
 A third installation in the series has been announced.
 It remained untitled, until February 2021, when it was named Tristan Strong Keeps Punching.
-It will be released on October 5, 2021.
+The book was released October 5, 2021.
+Since then, no 4th book in the series has been announced.